Find personal protective equipment guidance and resources.

 In alignment with the provincial direction, PHSA developed a policy for its health care facilities

-.
 It is important to remember that masks are one part of the hierarchy of infection prevention and exposure control measures for COVID-19.
 As such, masks should continue to be thought of as supplemental to, and not replacements for other measures on the hierarchy including physical distancing, cleaning and disinfection, staying home when sick, and good hand hygiene.
+These measures must continue, even if you have been immunized against COVID-19.